-For the large first year courses, please refer to the Academic Staff Consultation Roster for the current term to receive one to one staff consulations on most mornings and afternoons of the week.
+For the large first year courses, please refer to the Academic Staff Consultation Roster for the current term to receive one to one staff consulations on most mornings and afternoons of the week, during term.
 These staff will help students with any problems they may have with the coursework, includes consultation for statistics course MATH1041.

 In addition, for the core first year courses, there is a Mathematics Drop-in Centre run by later-year students to help first year students, from week 3.

 For help with Maple, there are Maple Lab Consultants in the Red-Centre lab RC-G012B between 11am and 4pm each weekday for weeks 1 to 9.

 For later year courses with multiple tutorials, the consultation is provided by the tutors of the course.
 Rosters are not usually provided and you will need to check individual tutors' rooms.
 The tutors' names for the course should be available from the Course Homepage.